rust-lang/rfcs/text/0000-cargo-test-coverage.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-As mentioned earlier this RFC proposes adding multiple flags to the `cargo test` command.
-The flag `--coverage` would be responsible for setting the `-C instrument-coverage` flag that Cargo would pass on to the rustc invocation of the top-level crate.
-In the previous example, `foo` would be the top level crate and `regex` would be an upstream dependency.
+As mentioned earlier, this RFC proposes adding multiple flags to the `cargo test` command.
+The flag `--coverage` would be responsible for setting the `-C instrument-coverage` flag that Cargo would pass on to the rustc invocation of the current crate.
+In the previous example, `foo` would be the crate being instrumented and `regex` would be an upstream dependency.

 Using the `--coverage` flag, Cargo would only set the `-C instrument-coverage` flag for the crate `foo`.
 If the `RUSTFLAGS` environment variable had already been set to include the `-C instrument-coverage` flag, then Cargo would still pass that